RamiKrispin/lang2sql/README.md

 Once you set the access to the API and a key, I recommend adding the key as an environment variable to your `.zshrc` file (or any other format you are using to store environment variables on your shell system).
 I stored my API key under the `OPENAI_KEY` environment variable.
 For convincing reasons, I recommend you use the same naming convention.

-Here is how you can add the variable to your `.zshrc` file:
+To set the variable on the `.zshrc` file (or equivalent), add the below line to the file:

 ```shell
 export OPENAI_KEY="YOUR_API_KEY"